 The Cook Islands Maori of New Zealand

-The Cook Islands Maori of New Zealand, numbering approximately 75,000 people, are No Longer Unreached.
-They are a Polynesian ethnic group indigenous to Rarotonga, the largest and most populous of the Cook Islands and can also be known as Atiu.
-They are an Indigenous people, in the Polynesian people cluster of the Pacific Islanders affinity bloc.
-Their primary religion is Christianity - Protestantism.
+The Cook Islands Maori of New Zealand, numbering approximately 75,500 people, are No Longer Unreached.
+They are described as a Polynesian ethnic group indigenous to Rarotonga, the largest and most populous of the Cook Islands They are an Indigenous people, with Maori as their ethnic/kinship group and are in the Polynesian people cluster of the Pacific Islander Peoples.
+Their primary religion is Protestantism.
 They primarily speak Cook Islands Maori.

 Fast Facts: